luke-l7/RPI-UART-Demo/README.md

 3. Use your arrow keys to navigate to *Advanced options*, and press enter.
 4. Navigate to the *Serial* option.

-At this point, the terminal will ask if you want a login shell activated, in case you do, press yes.
+At this point, the terminal will ask if you want a login shell activated, press ***no*** (otherwise the serial will be used to access the PI's terminal and not serial communication).
 Another prompt will pop up asking if you want the Serial Port activated, to that you should select **yes**, and then **reboot**.

+### Step two - Editing the *config.txt* file

+In the PI's terminal, access the */boot/config.txt* file for editing via the command *sudo nano /boot/config.txt*.

+Once there, scroll to the end of the file and add the following lines :

+*dtoverlay=uart4
+dtoverlay-disable-bt
+dtoverlay=miniuart-bt
+enable_uart=1*

+Now pay attention that the last command only enables the uart (1=yes), and not enables the first UART on the PI the first command is the one that decides for which UART to be enabled (uart1,uart2,uart3,uart4...) the rest of the commands make sure to enable the main UART on the PI (ttyAMA0), instead of the default limited miniUART

 ## More about the RPI and it's UARTS